 Barbara Sher On Criticism: This Might Help You Get Why You Feel So Inadequate

-It will leave the recipient feeling rejected, wounded, distrustful - and "they will remember the hurt", no matter what comes next.
+It will leave them feeling rejected, wounded and distrustful, and, Sher says, "they will remember the hurt", no matter how many compliments follow.

-When the criticism happens in childhood, the deeper the issues take root.
-You can get hooked into feeling inadequate and easily triggered later in life.
+If the criticism happens in childhood (particularly if it is chronic), the deeper the issues take root.
+At an early stage, we can get hooked into feeling inadequate and easily triggered later in life.

-And the only way we can try and compensate for this is by being perfect, which even then, is never good enough.
+One of the ways we can try and compensate for this is by being perfect, which even then, says Sher, is never good enough, either.

 Simply understanding how these three factors link together - criticism in childhood, feeling inadequate and the need to be perfect - can be cathartic enough in itself.

 But next time you need a reminder, it is worth watching this short clip.
-It is a great way to snap out of any kind of spiral those feelings of inadequacy can bring on.
+It is a great way to recognize why you feel the way you do - and snap out of any kind of spiral those feelings of inadequacy can bring on.